Extending “Last Call” in California, Who Benefits?

 The Benefits and Drawbacks of Extending Last Call

-So who would benefit from a later last call time in certains areas of California?
+So who would benefit from a later last call time in certain areas of California?
 Certainly local businesses such as nightclubs, restaurants and bars that serve alcohol would increase their sales and thrive under the new law.
 The city would also be able to generate more tax revenue and create more jobs with the extra hours.

-With a later last call time, California cities would be able to compete for investment and tourism with cities like New York and Las Vegas which benefit from more lenient alcohol laws.
+With a later last call in California, cities would be able to compete for investment and tourism with cities like New York and Las Vegas which benefit from more lenient alcohol laws.
 Proponents of the law say that in a city like Los Angeles the 2 am call time is inconvenient and unnecessarily early when there is such a busy and bustling nightlife.
 Local businesses would be able to accommodate customers that want to stay out later and buy more drinks.

 Although there are many that champion the law, others are concerned about how changing the last call time could negatively affect these cities.
 People are worried that drunk driving accidents and deaths might increase with the law.
 Raucous parties and noisy intoxicated people in the streets could disrupt neighborhoods and be a bigger headache for law enforcement.